 Dining at Belcanto in Lisbon provides a series of mouth-wowing moments where you’ll wonder how they did that.
 Even bread service impressed us with seaweed flavored butter that transported us straight to the Atlantic Ocean.

 Whether you’re an expert about Portuguese cuisine or are experiencing the food set for the first time, Avillez will surprise and delight you with every course at Belcanto.
 His approach to fusing modern gastronomy and traditional Portuguese foods is masterful as is his ability to source top quality Portuguese products in one of Portugal’s most gastronomic cities.

 More importantly, his food tastes exceptionally good.

 Belcanto Lisbon Dining Options And Prices

 Scoring a reservation is the most stressful part about eating at Belcanto.
-You’ll need to decide between sitting at the intimate Chef’s Table or in the elegant dining room when you make your reservation.
+You’ll need to decide between sitting at the intimate Chef’s Table or in the elegant dining room.

 Most diners opt for the full Belcanto experience and order one of three available tasting menus – a six-course classics menu priced at 175€, a nine-course evolutions menu priced at 195€ and a unique chef’s table menu served in the kitchen priced at 250€, each available with an optional wine pairing.
 Note, prices are subject to change.